Quarkyonic equation of state with a momentum dependent interaction and neutron star structure: The model

-To study quarkyonic matter and its effects in the neutron star properties, we start with a simple model in which we consider a neutron star that consists of only neutrons, up and down quarks ((NDU) model)~\cite{PhysRevLett.122.122701,Zhao:2020dvu}.
-This assumption will simplify our relations and is a good approximation especially if one thinks that inside a neutron star, the number of protons and electrons are very small compared to the number of neutrons, so neutrons and quarks play the dominant role in neutron star structure.
-In this case, the equation for charge neutrality will take the simple form,
+To investigate quarkyonic matter and its impact on neutron star properties, we begin with a simplified model where the neutron star is composed solely of neutrons, along with up and down quarks~\cite{PhysRevLett.122.122701,Zhao:2020dvu}.
+This assumption will simplify our calculations and serves as a useful approximation, particularly considering that in a neutron star, the number of protons and electrons is minimal compared to the number of neutrons.
+As a result, neutrons and quarks play the primary role in determining the structure of a neutron star.

+We consider that quarks are non-interacting and only neutrons interact with each other.
+Also, all of our calculations are at $ T=0 $ (cold equations of state), so we consider a fully degenerated Fermi gas (as the pure neutron case).
+Moreover, we require that the low momentum states be occupied by quarks, while the higher momentum states are occupied by neutrons (see a schematic plot in Fig.~\ref{fig1}).
+For the width of the momentum shell we use the relation (see Ref.~\cite{PhysRevLett.122.122701})

+and we set $\Lambda_{Qyc} \approx \Lambda_{QCD}$ and $\kappa =0.3$.
+In the present study, we consider a more simple expression for the Fermi momentum of down quarks and neutrons, which is derived by the basic assumption of the quarkyonic scenario~(see Refs.~\cite{PhysRevLett.122.122701,PhysRevC.104.055803})

+In this case, $\Delta$ has the form given by Eq.~(\ref{eq16}).
+Moreover, we use the values $\Lambda_{Qyc} = 160, 180, 200$ MeV.
+In order to ensure charge neutrality we consider that,

-or with respect to fermi momentum,
+or with respect to Fermi momentum,